-- 1. Evidence of at least one year's employment in teaching after receiving the baccalaureate. - A minimum score of 600 on the TOEFL (paper-based test) or 250 (computer-based test) from applicants whose first language is not English. - 3.
-Three letters of recommendation from people qualified to assess - the applicant's leadership abilities and academic potential - 4.
-A minimum 2.75 cumulative undergraduate index - 5.
-A minimum 3.00 cumulative graduate index.
+- Evidence of at least one year's employment in teaching after receiving the baccalaureate. - A score of at least 600 on the TOEFL from applicants whose first language is not English. - 3.
+Three letters of recommendation from people qualified to assess the applicant's leadership abilities and academic potential. - 4.
+A minimum 2.75 cumulative undergraduate index. - 5.
+A minimum 3.00 cumulative graduate index. - 6.
+A written statement of career goals and reasons for seeking admission (this statement is part of the admission application.)